Why is my Garbage Disposal Leaking?

 A leaking appliance is a common kitchen problem many homeowners face.
 It's understandable to feel concerned, but there's no need to panic.
 Most of the time, this issue is something you can handle.

 Addressing a leak quickly is important to prevent potential water damage to your cabinets and floor.
+Understanding the causes of leaks can help you prevent costly water damage and avoid unnecessary repairs.
 The good news is that many of these issues have simple, low-cost solutions.
 You might be able to fix it yourself in under an hour.

 This guide will help you identify the source of the problem.
 We'll walk through the common causes and show you how to diagnose where the water is coming from.
 You'll gain the confidence to decide on the best next step for your home.